audreytjokro/tiltybot_su25/README.md

 TiltyBot is a tabletop robot built using an ESP32 (TinyPICO), Dynamixel XL330 motors, and an Anker power bank.
 This project enables simple two-motor driving and tilting behavior, with optional extensions of camera and voice command features.

 ## Overview
-This repository goes over detailed implementation steps for getting the system up and running.
-It's a platform for human robot interaction.
+This repository provides a step-by-step guide for running TiltyBot: a compact tabletop robot designed for human-robot interaction (HRI) research, prototyping, and creative exploration.
+Whether you're a researcher, student, or hobbyist, this repo is designed to be reproducible and easy to build on.

 ## Table of Contents